-- 283. Therefore the total cost for public sector representatives to familiarise themselves with the social partnership duty is estimated to be 51 x 44 = £2,200 (to the nearest hundred).
-This cost expected to be incurred in 2023-24. - 284.
+- 283. Therefore the total cost for public sector representatives to familiarise themselves with the social partnership duty is estimated to be 468 x 47 = £22,000 (to the nearest hundred) and costs for the AGW and FGC of £319.
+These costs are expected to be incurred in 2023-24. - 284.
 Familiarisation may also be required should Welsh Ministers issue guidance on the operation or reporting of social partnership.
 Guidance would be anticipated to be issued on, at most, an interval of an annual cycle, but in practice it is more likely to be issued much less frequently.
 This is because if guidance is issued, it is likely to be a response to the annual reporting cycle.
 As stated above, for the purposes of this RIA, we anticipate guidance would be issued every 3 years.